 Growth Opportunities

 A survey by ASHP showed that about 56% of organizations provide advancement opportunities for pharmacy technicians.
-Despite this, it is common for pharmacy technicians to keep performing their duties in their current roles for up to five years and more.
+Despite this, it is common for pharmacy technicians to keep performing their duties in their current roles for up to five years or more.

 Career Outlook